Objective-collapse theory: Violation of the principle of the conservation of energy

 According to collapse theories, energy is not conserved, also for isolated particles.
 More precisely, in the GRW, CSL and DP models the kinetic energy increases at a constant rate, which is small but non-zero.

 This is often presented as an unavoidable consequence of Heisenberg's uncertainty principle: the collapse in position causes a larger uncertainty in momentum.
-This explanation is fundamentally wrong.
-Actually, in collapse theories the collapse in position determines also a localization in momentum: the wave function is driven to an almost minimum uncertainty state both in position as well as in momentum, compatibly with Heisenberg's principle.
+This explanation is wrong; in collapse theories the collapse in position also determines a localization in momentum, driving the wave function to an almost minimum uncertainty state both in position and in momentum, compatibly with Heisenberg's principle.
+The reason the energy increases is that the collapse noise diffuses the particle, thus accelerating it.

-The reason why the energy increases according to collapse theories, is that the collapse noise diffuses the particle, thus accelerating it.
-This is the same situation as in classical Brownian motion.
-And as for classical Brownian motion, this increase can be stopped by adding dissipative effects.
-Dissipative versions of the QMUPL, GRW and CSL model exist, where the collapse properties are left unaltered with respect to the original models, while the energy thermalizes to a finite value (therefore it can even decrease, depending on its initial value).
+This is the same situation as in classical Brownian motion, and similarly this increase can be stopped by adding dissipative effects.
+Dissipative versions of the QMUPL, GRW, CSL and DP models exist, where the collapse properties are left unaltered with respect to the original models, while the energy thermalizes to a finite value (therefore it can even decrease, depending on its initial value).

-Still, also in the dissipative model the energy is not strictly conserved.
-A resolution to this situation might come by considering also the noise a dynamical variable with its own energy, which is exchanged with the quantum system in such a way that the total system+noise energy is conserved.
+Still, in the dissipative model the energy is not strictly conserved.
+A resolution to this situation might come by considering also the noise a dynamical variable with its own energy, which is exchanged with the quantum system in such a way that the energy of the total system and noise together is conserved.